1819 Balloon riot: Background

 In the early 1800s, Balloon aviation was a novel phenomenon in the U.S. The first manned flight in a U.S. balloon was accomplished by Edward Warren in nearby Baltimore in 1784.
 In September 1819 the Franklin Gazette of Philadelphia announced that French aeronaut Monsieur Michel would perform a balloon ascension and parachute leap at Vauxhall Garden.
 Tens of thousands arrived to witness the balloon launch, but the one dollar admission fee (equal to $24.77 in 2024) prevented all but the wealthy from taking a closer look at the balloon.

 Given the nature of hot air balloon technology at the time, the success or failure of a given balloon flight was uncertain and thus created significant suspense.
-Due of "insufficient gas," the balloon at Vauxhall Gardens did not inflate properly and did not rise which further annoyed the waiting crowd.
+Due to "insufficient gas," the balloon at Vauxhall Gardens did not inflate properly and did not rise which further annoyed the waiting crowd.
 Frustrated onlookers threw stones and punctured the balloon, whilst others attempted to climb the fence blocking the view.
-One of these, a boy of fourteen, attemped to climb the fence and was quickly attacked by security guards.
+One of these, a boy of fourteen, attempted to climb the fence and was quickly attacked by security guards.
 The sight of the boy, beaten unconscious, aroused the anger of the crowd.